A good piece from Kevin Maguire in today's Mirror:

 Metrobus drivers began an indefinite strike in Johannesburg yesterday.
 The SA Municipal Workers' Union (Samwu) says drivers are demanding the suspension of Metrobus's acting managing director.
 The union wants Lawrence Maqekoane investigated for allegedly violating company policies.

 They’re unhappy about the use of a behavioural assessment policy in the company’s recruitment process – fearing it could be open to manipulation, and it's raising concerns of possible nepotism.
 Samwu wants him out of office so he can't interfere with the investigation.
+Hundreds of commuters were forced to use taxis, with Metrobus operating at less than 20 percent capacity.

 http://www.enca.com